kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That creates a closed feedback loop.

-## The Skill Can Reduce Dependence on Stack Overflow
+## The Skill Can Reduce Dependence on Stack Overflow { #skill-reduce-dependence-on }

 A smaller framework often faces the criticism that there are fewer Q&A answers.